 Compute Credits: To enable broader participation, we are awarding $100 compute credit grants to student teams that would not otherwise be able to participate.
 For details on how to apply, see here.

-These rules are an initial set, and we require participants to consent to a change of rules if there is an urgent need during registration.
+to a change of rules if there is an urgent need during registration.
 If a situation should arise that was not anticipated, we will implement a fair solution, ideally using consensus of participants.